Last Updated on May 3, 2021 by Grow with Bovees

 Buying Fertilizer: What Should You Look For?

-You need to think about three main things when buying fertilizer, and all three of them appear in numbers on the outside of the bag.
+You need to think about three main things when buying fertilizer, including weed and feed products, and all three of them appear in numbers on the outside of the bag.

 These are the percentages of nitrogen (N), phosphorus (P), and potassium (K) that are in your bag of fertilizer.
 Getting these numbers in the correct proportion for your lawn fertilizing schedule is what will give you the lawn you want.